 Here is what she said: “Hi, I had been trying to make prints of my artwork to sell as reproductions for the past year and found it hard to get the results I want.
-After first trying to print them myself, I tried different companies which let to little improvement.
-My problem is colors in the prints are still usually off to some extent and I don’t know why.
-One company told me it was my files while another seemed to have not clue.
-A friend recommended you guys since she says most of her prints are great and you have been happy to work with her to improve the prints that needed help.
-Before I start to use Finerworks, I am simply curious what you guys do differently and if you will be able to tell me what I can also do?”
+After first trying to print them myself, I tried different companies, which led to little improvement.
+My problem is colors in the prints are still usually off to some extent, and I don’t know why.
+One company told me it was my files, while another seemed to have no clue.
+A friend recommended you guys since she says most of her prints are great, and you have been happy to work with her to improve the prints that needed help.
+Before I start to use Finerworks, I am simply curious what you guys do differently, and if you will be able to tell me what I can also do?”

 There are a few points you want to know about printing artwork as giclee prints in general beforehand.